 In order to determine which magmatic processes control copper (Cu) abundance in the crust, we compiled a global, multi-factor database of arc magma chemistry, geology, and tectonics.
 Our model provides an example of the power of Big Data to determine fundamental processes in petrology.
 This work was originally presented at both the Volcano and Magmatic Studies Group (VMSG) meeting and the virtual Goldschmidt meeting in 2020.
-Our work was recently published in Geochimica et Cosmochimica Acta – see below for a link!
+Our work was published in Geochimica et Cosmochimica Acta – see below for a link!

 Metals in Magmas: Intra-Arc Variations in Volcanic Metals in East Java, Indonesia